spiccone18/Film-Finder/README.md

 # Film Finder

 Ever get caught up with your significant other on the couch at night blindly searching the internet for a movie to watch together?
 Takes a while, right?
 Not anymore with Film Finder!
-It's a simple SPA that will recommend random movies by genre, and you can like or dislike a movie to get another suggestion.
+It's a static website that will recommend random movies by genre, and you can like or dislike a movie to get another suggestion.
 Enjoy!

 ## APIs
 This app was created by calling the Movie Database API - https://www.themoviedb.org/.
 You will need to create an account and get your own API key for this SPA to work.